The statement

 data.add( 44 );

-it must supply an object reference for add()
+it must supply an object reference for add(), and automatically

 This is called autoboxing.